 Normally, the sphincter of the bladder closes before ejaculation, forcing the semen to exit via the urethra.
-However, if the bladder sphincter is damaged, it fails to close and the sperm flow back in to the bladder and mix with urine.
-The good news is that in most cases of retrograde ejaculation, sperm can be successfully retrieved either through urine sample or through Testicular Sperm Aspiration (TESA).
-With over 60 years of collective experience and locations in Bloomfield Hills, Ann Arbor, Dearborn, Saginaw and Toledo, OH, the physicians of IVF Michigan Fertility Center are available to help couples throughout the Midwest and abroad.
+However, if the bladder sphincter is damaged, it fails to close and the sperm flow back into the bladder and mix with urine.
+The good news is that in most cases of retrograde ejaculation, sperm can be successfully retrieved either through a urine sample or Testicular Sperm Aspiration (TESA).

 - Congenital conditions

 In most cases of retrograde ejaculation, sperm can be recovered from a urine sample and used during an IVF-ICSI cycle.
 Otherwise, sperm can be obtained through TESA.
-To learn which treatment options are available to you, book an appointment today to discuss previous results with our physicians or to have a semen analysis completed.
+To learn which treatment options are available to you, contact IVF Michigan to discuss previous results with our physicians or to have a semen analysis completed.